ryanallen/words-of-my-perfect-teacher/README.md

 **4. The teachings can be followed**

 That the Doctrine is still present, however, is irrelevant unless you make use of it&mdash;just as the rising sun, although it lights up the whole world, does not make the slightest difference to a blind man.
-And just as the waters ofa  great lake cannot quench the thirst of a traveler arriving at its shore unless he actually drinks from them, the [Dharma](#dharma) of transmission and realization cannot infiltrate your mind by itself.
+And just as the waters of a great lake cannot quench the thirst of a traveler arriving at its shore unless he actually drinks from them, the [Dharma](#dharma) of transmission and realization cannot infiltrate your mind by itself.

 To enter the [Dharma](#dharma) just to protect yourself from sickness and negative influences in this life, or because you fear the sufferings of the three lower realms in future lives, is called "[Dharma](#dharma) as protection against fears," and is not the right way to set out on the path.

-To enter the [Dharma](#dharma) merely to have food, clothing and sxo on in this life, or to obtain the pleasant reward of a divine or human rebirth in the next, is called "[Dharma](#dharma) as quest for excellence."
+To enter the [Dharma](#dharma) merely to have food, clothing and so on in this life, or to obtain the pleasant reward of a divine or human rebirth in the next, is called "[Dharma](#dharma) as quest for excellence."

-To enter the [Dharma](#dharma) understanding that the whole of [samsara](#samsara) has no meaning, striving to find a way to be free from it, is called "taking up the teaching by arriving at the starting point fo the path."
+To enter the [Dharma](#dharma) understanding that the whole of [samsara](#samsara) has no meaning, striving to find a way to be free from it, is called "taking up the teaching by arriving at the starting point of the path."

 **5. There are spiritual friends who can teach us**